- Education and Science

 The Renaissance period was pervaded by the view that to be truly human is to be death focused.

-Key thinkers, from Montaigne and Pascal to Kierkegaard and Heidegger, have regarded the acknowledgement of our mortality essential for authentic living.
+Key thinkers, from Montaigne and Pascal to Kierkegaard and Heidegger, have regarded the acknowledgement of our mortality as essential for authentic living.

-Some Prominent Psychologists' Views on Death
+Leading Psychologists' Views on Death

 A great deal of information can be garnered from the ongoing empirical research on this topic.
 Here, I chose to briefly outline the views of some leading psychologists concerning the attitude towards death that we should adopt to preserve our psychological well being.*